 How long does contesting a will take?

-The time it takes to resolve a challenge to an estate depends greatly on several factors.
+When contesting a will in England, the time it takes to resolve a challenge to an estate depends greatly on several factors.
 The first is whether the other beneficiaries agree to the challenge.
-For example, if a sibling who fell out of favour with a deceased parent is disinherited in their parent’s will, but the other siblings agree that this is unfair and they should be entitled to part of their parent’s estate.
+For example, if you’re wondering ‘Can I contest my father’s will?’ because you are a sibling who fell out of favour with their deceased parent and is disinherited in the parent’s will, if your other siblings agree this is unfair, you can be entitled to part of your parent’s estate.

-Unfortunately, challenges to a will are rarely accepted by an executor or beneficiary, and months of mediation is required to negotiate an agreement which satisfies everyone involved.
+Unfortunately, contesting a will is rarely accepted by an executor or beneficiary, and months of mediation is required to negotiate an agreement which satisfies everyone involved.

 This process can take months and requires the cooperation of all parties.
 When mediation does not work, a claim will be referred to the Courts who will allocate a date, sometimes 12 months in advance.
 It is not unusual for complicated challenges to go on for 18 months or even two years.

-Your solicitor will take you through the process of challenging a will.
+Your solicitor will take you through the process of contesting a will UK.
 The stages include: